 What Size Is a Grinder Arbor?

-A grinder arbor typically measures 5/8 inches in diameter.
-Ensuring grinder disc compatibility is essential; even slight thread pitch differences can lead to unsafe conditions.
-Choose wisely for effective performance and safety during use.
+A standard grinder arbor typically measures 5/8 inches in diameter.
+Confirming compatibility is important because even slight differences in thread pitch can lead to unsafe conditions during use.

 Conclusion